Two-Bear-Capital/secret_lives_of_quantum/README.md

 ## How to Use

 1. **Start the Journey**: The tutorial begins automatically with classical computing concepts
-2. **Interactive Learning**: Click "Try It" to interact with each concept
+2. **Interactive Learning**: Click "Try It" to interact with each concept and see immediate results
 3. **Navigate**: Use "Next Step" and "Previous Step" buttons to move through lessons
-4. **Progress Tracking**: Watch the progress bar and step indicators to see your advancement
+4. **Progress Tracking**: Watch the progress bar and "Step X of 20" indicator
 5. **Experiment**: Many visualizations are interactive - click on qubits, gates, and other elements

+### Learning Path

+The tutorial progresses through 7 chapters:

+1. **Classical Computing** (Steps 1-3): Understanding bits and binary
+2. **Introduction to Quantum** (Steps 4-7): The Bloch sphere and quantum states
+3. **Quantum Qubits** (Step 8): Transitioning from theory to practice
+4. **Quantum Gates** (Steps 9-12): X, H, and Z gate operations
+5. **Quantum Measurement** (Steps 13-14): Superposition collapse and randomness
+6. **Quantum Entanglement** (Steps 15-16): Creating and measuring entangled qubits
+7. **Quantum Advantage** (Steps 17-19): Real-world applications and why quantum matters

 ## Features

-- 🎯 **Progressive Learning**: 16 carefully crafted steps from classical to quantum
+- 🎯 **Progressive Learning**: 20 carefully crafted steps from classical to quantum computing
-- 🎨 **Visual Representations**: Bloch sphere, qubit states, and gate operations
+- 🎨 **Visual Representations**: 3D Bloch sphere, qubit states, entanglement visualization, and gate operations
-- 🔄 **Interactive Elements**: Hands-on manipulation of quantum states
+- 🔄 **Interactive Elements**: Hands-on manipulation of quantum states with immediate visual feedback
-- 📊 **Binary Visualization**: See how bits form human-readable information
+- 📊 **Binary Visualization**: See how classical bits form human-readable ASCII characters
 - ⚡ **No Dependencies**: Pure HTML/CSS/JS - works anywhere
 - 🌙 **Dark Theme**: Easy on the eyes with quantum-inspired aesthetics
+- 🔗 **Entanglement Demo**: Visual representation of quantum entanglement with connected qubits
+- 🚀 **Quantum Advantage**: Learn why quantum computers outperform classical computers for certain problems

 ## Project Structure